What is khat?

 Are there health conditions that make khat more dangerous?

-Because of its effects on the heart and blood-pressure, khat will be riskier for anyone with high blood pressure or heart problems.
+Because of its effects on the heart and blood-pressure, khat is probably riskier for anyone with high blood pressure or heart problems.
 The added strain could make heart-attacks more likely.

 Because of its amphetamine-like mental effects, and the low moods that can occur after the high, khat is riskier to those with mental health problems.
 Even if you have not suffered mental illness, but are going through a bad time or otherwise do not feel stable and well, it may be a good idea to avoid khat.
 Some people in the Somali community in Europe suffer symptoms of post-traumatic stress disorder (PTSD) following their experiences of war in Somalia.
 It is thought that khat is responsible for worsening PTSD and contributing to breakdowns and even psychotic episodes in sufferers.